Aarhus University Seal

 Tryk her for PDF

-Signe Thiim Ebbesen, F22, Computational Linguist at M47 Labs
+Signe Thiim Ebbesen, F22, Junior Project manager at AdHoc Translations A/S

 What are you doing now?
 And what have you been doing since finishing uni?